Back to California

 Rules for Automated Decision Systems in State Agencies

-This law sets rules for how state agencies can use automated decision systems to give out services like licenses or public benefits.
+This legislation sets rules for how state agencies can use automated decision systems when giving out services like professional licenses or public benefits.

 What This Bill Does